sighupio/fury-kubernetes-ingress/katalog/cert-manager/README.md

   value: "external"
 ```

-this is only needed when you'll use the the `dual-nginx` because the default is the `nginx` single node
+this is only needed when you'll use the `dual-nginx` because the default is the `nginx` single node

 Once do that, you just need to hit: